TrademarkTrademark

 }

 Here we filter the animals by their class, which comes in through an input variable.
-The for expression can do much more, especially in how it returns data, but that is outside the scope of this post.
-We are focused on the if.
-One thing to watch: you cannot use the if inside a for to check whether a property or field exists on an object, since that returns an error.
-The if is not as capable as the ternary operator, but it still does a lot.
+The for expression can do a lot more, especially in how it returns data, but that's outside the scope of this post.
+We're focused on the if.
+One thing to watch: you can't use the if inside a for to check whether a property or field exists on an object, since that returns an error.
+The if isn't as capable as the ternary operator, but it still does a lot.

-We covered the ternary operator, which returns one value or another based on a condition.
+So that's the ternary operator, which returns one value or another based on a condition.
 It lets you decide things like the size of a resource per environment, or whether a resource gets created at all.
-We also covered the if on a for expression, which filters data before it gets returned.
+We also looked at the if on a for expression, which filters data before it gets returned.
 Both are worth reaching for in your own Terraform code.

 Sign Up and get started by using Scalr today.